diogorrio/discovering_fm_for_treewidth/README.md

 The program will ask for your server credentials to gain access to modify the database in question.
 ```

+### Notes
+- The program has both the code and the results of this thesis.
+The found minimal forbidden minors are available under
+various formats: .sql, .csv and .txt.
+- In addition, images are also provided under docs/results.

 ### Version Log
 V1.
 Build the initial structure of the project.\